collective/collective.liches/README.rst

 Liches
 -------

-You have to install a liches_ linkchecker server for this product to work. please follow the liches_ installation instructions and make sure your liches_ server works before installing the plone product.
+You have to install a Liches_ linkchecker server for this product to work. please follow the Liches_ installation instructions and make sure your Liches_ server works before installing the plone product.

 Plone